June 10, 2022

 If you had these figures, you’ll probably remember the anxiety of waiting to see what was inside.
 The Trash Bag Bunch were tiny creatures hidden in tiny trash bags.
 The weirdest part?
 This was an environmental-themed toy series produced by Galoob, based on a group of humanoids (Disposers) who defended the environment and alien monsters (Trashors) who created pollution and excessive waste.

-The trash bags would dissolve when submerged in water – you never knew what creature might emerge from the trash.
+The trash bags would dissolve when submerged in water, you never knew what creature might emerge from the trash.
 Many say the Trash Bag Bunch was one of the first to jump on the novelty of buying a toy blind.
 Toy store shelves today are filled with similar water-soluble packages that reveal what’s inside only after purchase.
 Who knows, maybe today’s toymakers took a page from Galoob’s handbook.

 It’s a figure time-tested formula – take an animal, give it supernatural powers, and make them save the world.
-It worked for the Street Sharks and the Turtles, but these pig-like alien warriors slipped right into uncool shortly after their release.
+It worked for the Street Sharks and the Biker Mice, but these pig-like alien warriors slipped right into uncool shortly after their release.
 These super-weird action figures were created by a toy brand called IMAGINARY LIMITS in 1997.

 The Cyborgs were a group of boars battling with the villainous Bionic Bulls for the Galaxy’s fate.
 Complete with some pretty gnarly villains and an accompanying comic, the Cyboars still failed to make a charge.